tytydraco/yessleep/out/When_I_was_a_kid_we_made_rules_about_shadows_Part_1.md

 "The thing the older kids were talking about."

 For a second she just stared at me.
-Then she crossed the room, sat beside me, and brushed my hair back from my forehead.
+Then she came and sat on my bed.

 "There is no ‘thing’," she said.
 "He’s just being Billy.
 Tomorrow you'll be outside playing with him again."